 Contact Career Development today!
 Call 716.888.2174 to speak with a member of our team, or email @email.

-Canisius College utilizes Handshake to connect current students and alumni with your opportunities.
+Canisius University utilizes Handshake to connect current students and alumni with your opportunities.
 This service is free to all organizations seeking to post full-time, part-time, and internship opportunities.
 Click on the logo to log in to your account.
 For more information on how to create an account, please click here.

 Hire A Griff!